cdktf/cdktf-provider-cloudflare/docs/originCaCertificate.java.md

 The number of days for which the certificate should be valid.
 Available values: 7, 30, 90, 365, 730, 1095, 5475.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.13.0/docs/resources/origin_ca_certificate#requested_validity OriginCaCertificate#requested_validity}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.14.0/docs/resources/origin_ca_certificate#requested_validity OriginCaCertificate#requested_validity}

----

-##### `requestType`<sup>Optional</sup> <a name="requestType" id="@cdktf/provider-cloudflare.originCaCertificate.OriginCaCertificate.Initializer.parameter.requestType"></a>

-- *Type:* java.lang.String

-Signature type desired on certificate ("origin-rsa" (rsa), "origin-ecc" (ecdsa), or "keyless-certificate" (for Keyless SSL servers).
-Available values: "origin-rsa", "origin-ecc", "keyless-certificate".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.13.0/docs/resources/origin_ca_certificate#request_type OriginCaCertificate#request_type}

 ---